ali-imihy/interlinear-ancient-greek/README.md

 # Ancient Greek Interlinear Reader

-A full-stack Ancient Greek study platform that converts pasted Greek passages into interlinear vocabulary, lemmas, morphology, and clickable word-level analysis.
+A full-stack Ancient Greek reading and study tool that turns pasted Greek passages into interlinear vocabulary, lemmas, morphology, and clickable word-level analysis.

-Originally inspired by NoDictionaries, but focused on Ancient Greek.
-Users are able to paste passages, parse them into word-level vocabulary, inspect possible morphological analyses, save passages, and create personal lemma-level notes for review.
+I built this project after noticing that Ancient Greek learners often have to jump between a text, a dictionary, and a morphology tool just to understand a passage.
+This app brings those steps into one interface: paste a passage, parse the words, inspect possible morphological analyses, save passages, and create lemma-level vocabulary notes for review.

+The project was inspired by NoDictionaries, but adapted for Ancient Greek.

 ## Live Demo